226 - fleet

 ay stood just outside the periphery of the infrared sensor's range.
 He stared at the clear grocery store doors, fixating on the little circular yellow stickers.
 They were affixed to both of the sliding doors and read: "Caution: Automatic Door."
 What kind of caution would anyone need to exercise in the presence of automatic doors, he wondered?

 He stepped forward.
-The doors slid opened.
+The doors slid open.
 Jay checked, just to be sure, before continuing his advance towards the inside of the store.
 The doors were not equipped with spikes or booby traps of any kind, and even if they were, the doors remained safely and obediently open until he finally moved out of the sensor's range on the other side.

 The doors slid shut then, but their pace remained quite unhurried.
 Jay stared again at the circular yellow stickers, also affixed to the inside of the door.
 That made four such stickers in total.
 He really couldn't figure out their necessity, but he simply did not have all day to ponder such things.
 He had come to the supermarket for a reason, after all.